harvard-lts/etd-cron/README.md

 Open a shell using the exec command to access the  jstor-cron container.

 ```
-docker exec -it jstor-cron bash
+docker exec -it etd-cron bash
 ```

 ### 5: Stop